 Homeschool Frequently Asked Questions

-Students who complete TEL courses will be able to request a transcript for transferable college credit form TEL’s credit-granting partner, Excelsior College.
+Students who complete TEL courses will be able to request a transcript for transferable college credit from one of TEL’s credit-granting partners.
 Students can submit this transcript to the college or university they are planning to attend.

 Please note that the option to grant credit always belongs to the college or university and may also depend upon whether a course fits into a student’s degree program.